Rahulladhani/Identifying-Plant-Health-Issues-with-AI-and-Convolutional-Neural-Networks-CNN-/README.md

    **Disease Detection:** Click "Analyze Image" to process the image and receive an immediate diagnosis, including the disease name and possible severity.

    **Example Images:** Try testing the app with images of common plant diseases for best results.

+# Project Structure

+**main.py:** The main script for running the Streamlit application.
+**model/:** Directory containing the pre-trained CNN model and any related files.
+**requirements.txt:** List of required Python packages, including TensorFlow and Streamlit.
+**sample_images/:** A collection of sample images for testing the app’s functionality.